janpstrunn/pass/README.md

 pass -d none output mypassword
 # Guess you have JUST overwritten a password called google, and you want to revert it
 git -C "$PASS_STORE" revert --no-edit $(pass git log --grep="google" --format="%H" -n 1)
+# Perhaps you want to initialize your system and immediately put in your master password
+# You can set this command to run when your system is loaded
+pass -d zenity open
 ```

 ## Plans